 The priest’s laugh nearly disappeared beneath the fresh honking of cars and trucks from the south side of campus, “So do I – as always,” and, deeper, without the smile earlier, “But there is something about her account – something that tells me that we will be called soon, and this time we will need to leave as a group.”

-The complaint was threatening to rush out of his mouth, but as with his prayers earlier, Peter pushed it all to the back of his head.
+The complaint was threatening to rush out of his mouth, but as with his prayers earlier, William pushed it all to the back of his head.

 “Fr.
 Matteo will ask for their help, and he’ll know exactly who to take with him,” was Fr.
-Anthony’s interruption, his hands still clasping Agnes’, but his eyes on Peter, “So you do not need to assign anyone to any jobs.
-I do have a recommendation, Peter.”
+Anthony’s interruption, his hands still clasping Agnes’, but his eyes on William, “So you do not need to assign anyone to any jobs.
+I do have a recommendation, William.”

 ”I ask that you not join the exorcism,” Fr.
 Anthony finished.

-Peter did not plan to, indeed; but there was something in Fr.
+William did not plan to, indeed; but there was something in Fr.
 Anthony’s tone that seemed accusing, even confrontational, as though there were a probe somewhere, trying to judge him and ferret out any lie, complaint, or anger that he nursed.
-Peter now had to fight not to make another sharp retort.
+William now had to fight not to make another sharp retort.

 ”I didn’t want to anyway,” he sounded indifferent, but he decided not to care about that either, “I have to help the rest of the students before we all get sent away on our – adventure.”